chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Generative AI Beyond LLMs: System Implications of Multi-Modal Generation](https://arxiv.org/abs/2312.14385): by META
 - [ ] [Speed Is All You Need: On-Device Acceleration of Large Diffusion Models via GPU-Aware Optimizations](https://arxiv.org/abs/2304.11267): by Google
 - [ ] [Accelerating Text-to-image Editing via Cache-enabled Sparse Diffusion Inference](https://arxiv.org/abs/2305.17423): optimization for diffusion models by cache

+### Compound Inference Systems

+What is this?

+- [ ] [Are More LLM Calls All You Need?
+Towards Scaling Laws of Compound Inference Systems](https://arxiv.org/abs/2403.02419): a new scenario, by Stanford
+- [ ] [ALTO: An Efficient Network Orchestrator for Compound AI Systems](https://arxiv.org/abs/2403.04311): also new to me, by Stanford

 ### Some Interesting Idea